3. Material Accounting Policies

 All other financial assets are subsequently measured at fair value.

-Amortised cost and Effective interest method
+3.15.2 Amortised cost and Effective Interest Rate method

-The effective interest method is a method of calculating the amortised cost of a debt instrument and of allocating interest income over the relevant period.
-The effective interest rate is the rate that exactly discounts estimated future cash receipts (including all fees and points paid or received that form an integral part of the effective interest rate, transaction costs and other premiums or discounts) through the expected life of the debt instrument, or, where appropriate, a shorter period, to the net carrying amount on initial recognition.
+The Effective Interest Rate method is a method of calculating the amortised cost of a debt instrument and of allocating interest income over the relevant period.
+The effective interest rate is the rate that exactly discounts estimated future cash receipts (including all fees and amounts paid or received that form an integral part of the effective interest rate, transaction costs and other premiums or discounts) through the expected life

 Income is recognised on an effective interest basis for debt instruments other than those financial assets classified as at FVTPL.
-Interest income is recognised in statement of profit and loss and is included in the "Other income” line item.
+Interest income is recognised in the statement of profit and loss and is included in the "Other income” line item.

-Investments in equity instruments at FVTOCI
+3.15.3 Investments in equity instruments

 A financial asset is held for trading if: